emredundar/emredundar.github.io/_posts/2018-04-02-gitignore-tricks-1.md

 ### **Introduction**
 Git users know that gitignore files plays an important role to manage their source code repository.

-**gitignore files** helps developers to avoid sliding into chaos on their *complex coding environment*.
+**.gitignore files** helps developers to avoid sliding into chaos on their *complex coding environment*.

 Ignoring the files below is a good practice to keep your source code repository cleaner:
 * IDE configuration/cache files,